YuriDevAT/accessibility-first/_posts/accessibility-the-what-why-&-how.md

 ## Why does it matter

-“The power of the Web is in its universality.
+The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.”

 Tim Berners-Lee, W3C Director and inventor of the World Wide Web